Noorul-Ayn/-Crypto-Price-Monitor/README.md

 ## Project Overview

-Crypto Price Monitor is a dynamic, real-time web application designed to provide users with up-to-date cryptocurrency market information.
-The application fetches live data from the CoinGecko API, offering comprehensive insights into cryptocurrency prices, market capitalization, and 24-hour price changes.
+The Crypto Price Monitor is a web-based application that provides real-time cryptocurrency market data.
+It fetches price, market cap, and percentage changes from the CoinGecko API and presents the data in a user-friendly table format.
+The app includes features such as search, filtering, sorting, and a dark mode toggle for better user experience.

 ## 🎯 Purpose and Value